 Submitting an Invoice

-After your milestone has been approved by the Grant Committee you’ll submit an invoice to
+After your milestone has been approved by the Grant Committee you’ll create and submit an Invoice using Request.Network.

 Note: For your first invoice you must provide a